Kierra Sheard

-Kierra Valencia "Kiki" Sheard-Kelly (born June 20, 1987) is an American gospel singer.
-She is the daughter of gospel singer Karen Clark-Sheard (member of gospel singing group the Clark Sisters) and granddaughter of gospel choral director Mattie Moss Clark.
+Kierra Valencia "Kiki" Sheard-Kelly (born June 20, 1987) is an American gospel singer and evangelist.
+She is the daughter of gospel singer Karen Clark-Sheard and COGIC Presiding Bishop J. Drew Sheard and the granddaughter of gospel choral director Mattie Moss Clark.
+After appearing on her mother's (most notably, the seminal Finally Karen) and aunt's albums, Sheard debuted to the music scene with the release of her debut album I Owe You in 2004.
+Her hit single "You Don't Know" was inspired by her mother almost losing her life in 2001 to a fatal blood clot.
 Sheard portrayed her mother in the hit Lifetime movie, The Clark Sisters: First Ladies of Gospel.
-After appearing on her mother's (most notably, the seminal Finally Karen) and aunt's albums, Sheard broke to the music scene with the release of her debut album I Owe You in 2004.
-Her hit single "You Don't Know" was inspired by her mother almost losing her life to a fatal blood clot.

 Early life

 Born in Detroit, Michigan, and raised in the suburb of West Bloomfield, Sheard spent her formative years surrounded by the influences of her family, their faith, and their music.
 At age 5, she began singing in the choir at Greater Emmanuel Institutional Church of God in Christ, pastored by her father, Bishop J. Drew Sheard.